-- a.
+a.
 Those students who participate in spring activities only are still required to purchase the full year pass.
-Students are encouraged to purchase their activity pass in the fall so they can get a full school year of use. - b.
-The following groups are exempt from the Activity Pass purchase:
+Students are encouraged to purchase their activity pass in the fall so they can get a full school year of use.

 Activity Participation Fee